 The National Veterans Art Museum in partnership with artist, Nick Cave, are creating a new art installation in Chicago that celebrates our community.

-Overview The National Veterans Art Museum (NVAM) is honored to partner with internationally renowned artist, Nick Cave, to present Spinner Forest, an immersive exhibition that merges art, community, and the voices of veterans.
+Overview The National Veterans Art Museum (NVAM) is honored to partner with internationally renowned artist, Nick Cave, to present Spinner Forest (NVAM), an immersive exhibition that merges art, community, and the voices of veterans.
 This groundbreaking display will replace the Above and Beyond installation at the Harold Washington Library Center, creating a dynamic, multi-sensory environment that fosters dialogue around resilience, transformation, and artistic expression.

 About Nick Cave